The overview

 The history of this decision

-In 2022, the Pasadena Community Church membership voted overwhelmingly to move forward with plans to more efficiently and effectively use our sizable property and acres of buildings under roof.
+In 2022, the Pasadena Community Church membership voted overwhelmingly to move forward with plans to efficiently and effectively use our sizable property and acres of buildings under roof.
 Our vision for the future is shaped by our respect for the rich history of Pasadena Community Church’s dedication to serving God by serving our community.

 The church offered more than five acres of property for sale.
 The two parcels include the vacant soccer field and the property that is the current home for the PCC Preschool.
 Contracts were let for the sale of those properties.
-One property sale closed in 2025, the other will close later in 2026.
-The proceeds from those sales paid for the updates and repairs of the Life Enrichment Center which will become the new home for the PCC Preschool late in 2026 or at the start of 2027.
+One property sale closed in 2025; the other will close later in 2026.
+The proceeds from those sales paid for the updates and repairs of the Life Enrichment Center, which will become the new home for the PCC Preschool late in 2026 or at the start of 2027.

 We believe that Methodism requires us to be good stewards of our resources.